Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

 Routines here are core operations or functions that implement evaluation.
 If there were an instruction interpreter, these would be the instructions.

-These operatations then should include the most commonly-used Builtin-functions like ``N[]`` and routines in support of performing those evaluation operations/instructions.
+These operations then should include the most commonly-used Builtin-functions like ``N[]`` and routines in support of performing those evaluation operations/instructions.

 Performance of the operations here can be important for overall interpreter performance.